oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/test_wls_docker_image-stack/Readme.md

-then connect to your server as oracle with your public key  :
+- then connect to your server
+  - User : oracle
+  - Use your private key
+- On Mac :
+  - `ssh -i my_private_key oracle@my_compute_ip_address`
+- On Windows:

 ![](../WLS_deploy_scripts/images/RM-20.jpg)

-In the terminal enter : docker version
+- In the terminal enter : docker version

 ![](../WLS_deploy_scripts/images/RM-21.jpg)

-Then enter:

- java -version to check that the java runtime is installed

-imagetool to check that the image tool is installed
+Check that the java runtime and the image tool are installed:

+-  `java -version`
+-  `imagetool`

-the cd stage/installers to check that several files are installed
+Check that several files are installed :

+- `cd stage/installers`
+- `ls`

 ![](../WLS_deploy_scripts/images/RM-22.jpg)